codehackerr/poka-yoke/README.md

 With this approach the client can call `on` or `off` on the `LightBulb` irrespective of it's current state.
 When the client requests an invalid transition, it can be silently ignored or signalled to the client through an exception.
-In the above design the the client is signalled about the invalid transition request.
+In the above design the client is signalled about the invalid transition request.

 ```
 LightBulb light = new LightBulb();